Qubad Talabani: Political career

-In April 2004, Qubad returned to the US, and was stationed as the Representative of the PUK and Kurdistan.
+In April 2004, Qubad returned to the US, and was stationed as the representative of the PUK and Kurdistan.

-In 2006, with the unification of the two administrations in Kurdistan and following the forming of the Democratic Patriotic Alliance of Kurdistan and the establishment of the Kurdish National Assembly, Qubad was appointed as the first representative of the Kurdistan Region, a position he has held until 2012 In 2014 he was nominated Deputy Prime Minister of the Government of the Kurdistan region and was involved in the implementation of the biometric registration system for government employees.
+In 2006, with the unification of the two administrations in Kurdistan and following the forming of the Democratic Patriotic Alliance of Kurdistan and the establishment of the Kurdish National Assembly, Qubad was appointed as the first representative of the Kurdistan Region, a position he has held until 2012 In 2014 he was nominated deputy prime minister of the government of the Kurdistan region and was involved in the implementation of the biometric registration system for government employees.

-He was first sworn in as Deputy Prime Minister of the KRG Cabinet in June 2014, where he took office.
+He was first sworn in as deputy prime minister of the KRG Cabinet in June 2014, where he took office.
 Receiving no fiscal transfers from the Government of Iraq (GoI), coupled with rapidly declining oil prices, the Kurdistan region was in the midst of a severe financial crisis.
 Moreover, the Islamic State was rampaging its way throughout Iraq, claiming territory and establishing itself as one of history's most brutal terrorist organizations, resulting in a major humanitarian crisis that forced 1.8 million people to flee war and violence and seek refuge in the Kurdistan region.
 During this period, the KRG successfully oversaw a package of reforms.

 A major part of the KRG's economic reform plan included improving oversight of government expenditures.
 To that end, Talabani successfully oversaw the design and implementation of his government's biometric registration program.

 During the KRG's Seventh Cabinet, Talabani established and headed up the Department of Coordination and Follow-up to facilitate inter-ministerial coordination.
 He directed that KRG agency on behalf of the Prime Minister for two years.

 In the parliamentary elections of the Kurdistan region of 2018 he was elected to parliament but he did not assume his post.

 In the fourth congress of the PUK in December 2019, he was appointed to the leadership council of the PUK.

 Personal life

-Talabani is the son of Jalal Talabani and Hero Ibrahim Ahmed and lives in Erbil with his wife Sherri Kraham to who he got married in 2005 in Il Castello del Palagio in Italy.
+Talabani lives in Erbil with his wife Sherri Kraham to who he got married in 2005 in Il Castello del Palagio in Italy.
 The couple have two children, Ari and Lara.